reiddraper/reiddraper.com/_posts/2011-12-10-introducing-knockbox.md

 {% endhighlight %}

-Using timestamps is fine for some domains, but what if our update-rate is high enough that we can't trust our clocks to by synchronized enough?
+Using timestamps is fine for some domains, but what if our update-rate is high enough that we can't trust our clocks to be synchronized enough?
 The `observed-remove` set works by assigning a uuid to each addition.
 Deletes will then override any uuids they have seen for a particular item in the set.
 This means that when add/delete conflicts happen, addition will win because